There are a number of different cranes out there that serve many purposes. How do you know what type of crane do you need for your particular lift?

 - To allow its boom to reach down all the way to the ground, removing the 45 degree limitation.

 If you have the choice between a stick or knuckle crane, a knuckle will always give you more options on your lift.

-Spider cranes were designed to solve one specific problem.
+Mini cranes were designed to solve one specific problem.
 How do I get a crane closer to my lift.
 Traditional stick and knuckle cranes are normally on large heavy trucks.
-They may not be able to get where you need them.
-Spider cranes are smaller, lighter all terrain vehicles that are designed to get in close to where you are working.
+Those trucks may not be able to get where you need them.
+Mini cranes are smaller, lighter all terrain vehicles that are designed to get in close to where you are working.
 They could have either a stick or knuckle crane version attached to them.
 They are great for running down tight laneways or across yards.
 A lot of lifts do not need large cranes if you can just get the crane a little closer.